Drone attack on base hosting US troops intercepted in Iraq, heightening fears of a broader conflict

 Officials with the U.S. Embassy in Baghdad declined to comment.

+The latter, he said, have been used in the past as foot sodiers in regional conflicts, including in Yemen and Syria.

+“This is what they’re designed to do,” Mansour said.
+“The question is more, will Iran and some of the leaders of these groups decide it’s in their interest to escalate?”

 Copp reported from Washington and Abdul-Zahra from Boston.
-Associated Press writer Bassem Mroue contributed to this report.
+Associated Press writers Bassem Mroue in Beirut and Salar Salim in Erbil contributed to this report.